-Another example comes from the OECD which for some time is explicit that mistakes were made in the response to the economic crisis (see OECD 2015b).
+Another example comes from the OECD which for some time is explicit that mistakes were made in the response to the economic crisis (see OECD, 2015b).
 They call for a greater focus on well-being and its distribution to ensure that growth delivers progress for all.
-They relate this to very high levels of inequality in the OECD and to the fact that large income inequalities undermine growth and wellbeing, and require, amongst other things, that taxation systems are reformed to ensure that they are progressive enough (OECD 2015b).
+They relate this to very high levels of inequality in the OECD and to the fact that large income inequalities undermine growth and wellbeing, and require, amongst other things, that taxation systems are reformed to ensure that they are progressive enough (OECD, 2015b).

 While the Europe 2020 Strategy introduced in 2010 focused on achieving high levels of employment, productivity and social cohesion, it is well recognised that, following the crisis, trust in democratic institutions declined (Foster and Frieden, 2017) and social cohesion came under new pressure (Eurofound, 2018b).
 This is due not only to the economic and employment crisis and the response to it, but also due to longer-term trends such as growing inequality, immigration and increased cultural diversity and also increasing social disparities in relation to issues of poverty, labour market access, health and equitable education.
-Perceived insecurities related to income, accommodation, and employment are increasingly recognised as having negative impacts upon both well-being and trust in institutions, and this has only accelerated in the midst of the current public health emergency (Eurofound, 2020a).
+Perceived insecurities related to income, accommodation, and employment are increasingly recognised as having negative impacts upon both well-being and trust in institutions, and these vulnerabilities became more intense throughout the pandemic (Eurofound, 2020a).